 1. Internet Peering Requirements

-- 1. Both parties shall operate an experienced Network Operations Center manned 24 hours a day, 7 days a week.
-Should network issues arise, there should be an escalation procedure in place to allow for the timely
+1. Both parties shall operate an experienced Network Operations Center manned 24 hours a day, 7 days a week.
+Should network issues arise, there should be an escalation procedure in place to allow for the timely resolution of issues.

 - 2. Potential peering partners must have a strict filtering policy in place to prevent route leaks.